Bonsanto/polygon-geohasher/README.md

 # polygon-geohasher
-Polygon Geohasher is a Open source Python package which converts a polygon into a set of geohashes with arbitrary precision.
-More conversely, it can obtain the set of geohashes inside a polygon or geohashes that touch (intersects) the polygon.
+Polygon Geohasher is an open source Python package for converting Shapely's polygons into a set of geohashes.
+In detail, it obtains the set of geohashes inside a polygon or geohashes that touch (intersects) the polygon.
 This library uses
     [python-geohash](https://pypi.python.org/pypi/Geohash/) and
 [shapely](http://toblerity.org/shapely/).